Davsan88/guidesAndNotes/azure_fundamentals.md

 ## Governance and Compliance

-### Microsoft Purview Information Protection
+### Microsoft Purview Information Protection (MPIP)

-- What is it?
+Microsoft Purview Information Protection (MPIP) helps organizations classify, protect, and govern their data.

-#### MPIP - Know your data
+#### MPIP - Know Your Data

+MPIP helps you discover and understand your data landscape through data classification and labeling.
+This enables better data governance and protection strategies.

-#### MPIP - Protect your data
+#### MPIP - Protect Your Data

+MPIP provides tools to protect sensitive information through encryption, access controls, and rights management, ensuring that data is secure both in transit and at rest.

-#### MPIP - Prevent data loss
+#### MPIP - Prevent Data Loss

+MPIP includes data loss prevention (DLP) policies that help prevent the accidental sharing of sensitive information, ensuring that data remains within the organization's boundaries.

-#### MPIP - Govern your data
+#### MPIP - Govern Your Data

+MPIP assists in managing data governance policies to ensure compliance with regulatory requirements, including retention, deletion, and archiving policies.

-- Microsoft Purview Data Lifecycle Management
+- **Microsoft Purview Data Lifecycle Management**: Helps manage data lifecycle stages, from creation to deletion, ensuring compliance with regulatory requirements.
-- Microsoft Purview Records Management
+- **Microsoft Purview Records Management**: Provides advanced capabilities to manage the retention and deletion of records, ensuring compliance with legal and regulatory obligations.

 ### Introduction to Azure Policies

+Azure Policies help you manage and enforce organizational standards and assess compliance at-scale.

-- Plocies do not restrict access, observe for compliance
+- **Policies do not restrict access, observe for compliance**: Azure Policies audit and enforce compliance without restricting user access.
-  * Policy Definitions
-  * Policy Assignment
-  * Policy Parameters
-  * Initiative Definitions
+  - **Policy Definitions**: Define the desired state of your Azure resources.
+  - **Policy Assignment**: Assign policies to specific scopes such as subscriptions, resource groups, or individual resources.
+  - **Policy Parameters**: Allow customization of policies to meet specific needs.
+  - **Initiative Definitions**: Group multiple policy definitions to achieve a higher-level compliance objective.

 ### Resource Locks

-- What are they?
-- CanNotDelete
-- ReadOnly
+Resource Locks prevent accidental deletion or modification of Azure resources.

+- **What are they?**: Resource Locks are settings applied to resources to prevent unintended changes.
+- **CanNotDelete**: Users can read and modify a resource, but cannot delete it.
+- **ReadOnly**: Users can read a resource, but cannot modify or delete it.

 ### Azure Blueprints

-- Azure Blueprints enable **quick creation** of *governed subscriptions*
+Azure Blueprints enable the quick creation of governed subscriptions, allowing you to define a repeatable set of Azure resources and policies that adhere to organizational standards.

+- **Azure Blueprints enable quick creation of governed subscriptions**: They provide a way to define the blueprint for a subscription, including policies, resource groups, and resource templates.
-- ARM Templates vs Azure Blueprints
+- **ARM Templates vs Azure Blueprints**:
-  - Azure Blueprints supports *improved tracking and auditing of deployments*
+  - **ARM Templates**: Define resources to be deployed but do not include governance features.
+  - **Azure Blueprints**: Include ARM templates and provide additional capabilities for tracking and auditing deployments, ensuring compliance and governance.

+Understanding governance and compliance tools in Azure helps you ensure that your cloud resources meet organizational standards and regulatory requirements, maintaining security and operational efficiency.

 ## Azure Management Tools